Rec. Sports Coach's Welcome Packet

 - Enthusiastic, always remembering to keep communication positive and encouraging.

-- Patient, you understand the game, and children are learning the basics
+- Patient, you understand the game, children are learning the basics.

 - Ability to meet players where they are when teaching skills.